 In addition to millions of tourists, the Borromean Islands also enchanted Stendhal, Liszt, and Mendelssohn.
 Dumas recalled them in “The Count of Montecristo”, Turner and Corot represented them in oil paintings and watercolours, D’Annunzio even tried to rent one.
-Just across from the town of Stresa (in Italy), the archipelago is easily accessible in just few hours by ferryboat from Locarno or Ascona.
+Just across from the town of Stresa (in Italy), the archipelago is easily accessible by boat from Locarno or Ascona.
 It consists of three islands: Isola Bella with its grandiose mansion and terraced gardens, Isola Madre with its luxurious English park, and Isola dei Pescatori, a picturesque fishing village boasting an ancient atmosphere.

 For these splendid places we have to thank the Borromeo counts, whose descendants are, to this day, the owners of Isola Bella and Isola Madre.
 Originally from San Miniato in Florence, the Borromeo family was exiled to Milan in mid-14th century and there they became very wealthy bankers.
 They also held several prominent public functions in the service of the Visconti and then the Sforza families, who rewarded them with some land on Lake Maggiore and a noble title.
 The Borromeo Family was also represented in the higher echelons of the Church as bishops and cardinals, including Cardinal Federico, portrayed in The Betrothed (I Promessi Sposi – the most famous work by Alessandro Manzoni), a pope, Pius IV, and even a saint, San Carlo.